yenniejun/covid-texting-service/README.md

 ```
 <br/>

 <b>Note</b>: I would recommend following the set-up steps in the [twilio tutorial](https://www.twilio.com/docs/sms/quickstart/python-msg-svc).
 This will help you get a phone number, connect the number with the local backend, and to setup ngrok.
-In this process, you will install twilio, flask, and other required libraries
+In this process, you will install twilio, flask, and other required libraries.

 # Usage